AePS Fraud Prevention: Identifying Security Threats and Reporting Unauthorised Activity Effectively

 Impersonating bank officials

 You might receive calls from individuals claiming to be bank managers, government officers, or AePS support staff.
 They might say there’s a problem with your account or that you need to update your details to avoid suspension.
-Their goal is to gain your trust and then ask for sensitive information or even convince you to provide your fingerprint on a fraudulent device.
+Their goal is to gain your trust and then ask for sensitive information or even convince you to provide your fingerprint on an unauthorised device.
 Remember, legitimate officials will never ask for your confidential details over the phone.

 Tampering with devices

-OTP and PIN misuse
+OTP and PIN Unauthorised Use

-While AePS transactions primarily use biometrics, fraudsters might try to trick you into revealing an OTP (One-Time Password) or PIN for other linked bank accounts or services.
+While AePS transactions primarily use biometrics, malicious actors might try to trick you into revealing an OTP (One-Time Password) or PIN for other linked bank accounts or services.
 They might claim it’s needed for “verification” or to “complete” an AePS transaction, even though AePS itself doesn’t require an OTP or PIN for its core services.
 Be extremely cautious about any request for these details.

-How Can You Spot an AePS Scam?
+How Can You Spot Unauthorised AePS Activity?

 Unexpected transaction alerts